Spinal Cord Injury: Bowel and Bladder Management

 Spinal Cord Function

-Before defining a spinal cord injury, it is important to understand the function of the spinal cord itself.
-The spinal cord is a structure of the nervous system that is nestled within the vertebrae of the back and helps to distribute information from the brain (messages) to the rest of the body [1].
+Before defining a spinal cord injury, it is important to understand its function.
+The spinal cord is a structure of the nervous system nestled within the vertebrae of the back and helps to distribute information from the brain (messages) to the rest of the body [1].

 These messages result in sensation and other neurological functions.
 While it may be common to primarily associate the nervous system with numbness, tingling, or pain, nerves serve an important purpose in the body’s function as a whole.